idemura/owl_lang/README.md

   }

   // Property.
 Underlying variable is this.<name>
-  property address: String
+  // get, set or both should be there! property address: String
     get set;

   property address: String
     get; // Read only

   property address: String
     get = this.address + " USA";

   // Body allowed:
   property address: String
     get {